mckinsey/vizro/vizro-core/docs/pages/tutorials/first-dashboard.md

 ### 4. Explore further

-You are now ready to explore Vizro further, by working through the [Explore Vizro tutorial](../tutorials/explore-components.md) or consulting the [user guide documentation](../first-dashboard/).
+You are now ready to explore Vizro further, by working through the [Explore Vizro tutorial](../tutorials/explore-components.md) or by consulting the [how-to guides](../first-dashboard/).